-The term EVENT in this rule book may be defined as warm-up, practice or race.
-The order of events and class mix for each race meeting will be posted on www.OMRRA.com and in the race program.
+The term EVENT in this rule book may be defined as warm-up, practice or race, or full race weekend.
+The order of events and class mix for each race weekend will be posted on www.OMRRA.com and in the race program.